Pierre-D-G/Reduxstagram-Backend-API/README.md

 ### Table: Likes

-user_id: Integer, ID of the user performing the like (Indexed field)
+user_id: UUID, ID of the user performing the like (Indexed field)

 photo_id: Integer, ID of the photo being liked (Indexed field)